Shopify/polaris/polaris.shopify.com/content/tools/polaris-migrator.md

 The template will also generate starting test files you can use to test your migration.
 In your migrations `tests` folder, you can see 3 files:

-- `scss-replace-function.test.ts` – Runs the fixtures and sets up additional migration options
+- `v9-scss-replace-function.test.ts` – Runs the fixtures and sets up additional migration options
-- `scss-replace-function.input.scss` – The starting source input
+- `v9-scss-replace-function.input.scss` – The starting source input
-- `scss-replace-function.output.scss` – The expected output after migration
+- `v9-scss-replace-function.output.scss` – The expected output after migration

 The main test file will load the input/output fixtures to test your migration against.
 You can configure additional fixtures and test migration options (see the `replace-sass-spacing.test.ts` as an example).